 On an annual basis, Assistant Directors (AD) across the Council complete an Assurance Statement relating to their service area.
-The statements are then signed off by the Managing Director or Director responsible for the service area.
+The Assurance Statements have remained consistent since 2019/20, which presents a broadened reflection compared to previous years.
+The statements are then signed off by either the Managing Director or Director responsible for the service area.

-Assurance Statements - looking back on the issues raised in 2019/20
+Assurance Statements - looking back on the issues raised in 2020/21